q3k/chubby75/rv901t/doc/hardware.md

 Buffers
 -------
 All I/O Buffers are 5V.
-Buffers U600 to U607 have a direction pin at F13.
+  - Buffers U600 to U607 have a direction pin at F13.
-Buffers U608 to U610 have are hardwired to output.
+  - Buffers U608 to U610 are hardwired to output.

 | F13 | Direction |
 |-----|-----------|